Find out more about...

 Operations and Supply Chain Management makes work flow.
 Companies that make things rely on Operations and Supply Chain Management professionals.
 They manage staffing, resources, supply chain, production, and delivery.
 Want something to get done?
 You better have an Operations and Supply Chain Management professional to make it happen.

-Titles vary, sometimes its Production Planner or Procurement Specialist.
-Other places may call it Manufacturing Analyst or Six Sigma Black Belt Associate.
+Titles vary.
+Sometimes our alumni are Production Planners or Procurement Specialists.
+Other places may call them Manufacturing Analysts or Six Sigma Black Belt Associates.

 Organizational Behavior and Human Resources, OBHR, sets the standards.
 It makes the workplace work.
 It makes decisions that make you safer, more prepared, and better cared for.
 OBHR makes your work easier.